Quantum Communication Complexity of Classical Auctions: (Barely) interactive one-way quantum auction protocols

 In this protocol, the seller first prepares an EPR pair: $\frac{1}{\sqrt{2}}\left ( \ket{0}\ket{0} + \ket{1}\ket{1} \right)$ and sends one qubit of the EPR pair to the buyer.

 The density matrix of an EPR pair is

-Next, the buyer sends back a qubit to the seller (and two classical bits).
+Next, the seller receives one qubit from the buyer (and two classical bits).
 We denote by $b_1, b_2$ the two classical bits.
 If $b_1 = b_2 = 0$, the protocol terminates with empty allocation and payment $0$.
 If $b_1 = b_2 = 1$ the protocol terminates with allocation $\{1, 2\}$ and payment $P_{\mathrm{crit}} \approx 0.5535$ defined in~\cite{DaskalakisDT17}.
 If $b_1 \ne b_2$, the seller measures the joint state (two qubits) of his half of the EPR pair and the qubit she receives from the buyer.
-The seller will use the following POVM measurement and corresponding allocation and payments.
+The seller will use the following POVM and corresponding allocation and payments.
 For convenience, we define bundle $\pi = \{1\}$ if $b_1 = 1$, and $\pi = \{2\}$ if $b_2 = 1$.

 \begin{itemize}

 \item \item \item

 \end{itemize}